potatoqualitee/psmodulecache/README.md

            ....
 ```

-The syntax 'OttoMatt\OptimizationRules is nammed 'Repository qualified module name'.
+The syntax 'OttoMatt\OptimizationRules is nammed _'Repository qualified module name'_.

 ## Parameters syntax <a name="parameterssyntax"></a>